jaysonamati/jaysonamati.github.io/_posts/2024-06-02-my-nth-post.markdown

 In most real world situations there is an element of uncertainty when taking actions(making decision), the next state after a control is applied is not exactly know this could include a list of possible states, or a probability weighted list of next possible states.
-In order to account for this in decision making, it is prudent to consider that an actions may not always be optimal for a given state given the uncertainty of the outcome.
+In order to account for this in decision making, it is prudent to consider that actions may not always be optimal for a given state given the uncertainty of the outcome.
 In order to surpass this we, instead of giving a list of actions to be applied at each state, use a Policy, which is described as a function that takes a given state as input and gives an action that is applied to that particular state, this implies that actions are determined per state and not given at the "start" of the decision making process as a plan.
 We use the following type to represent policies in agda `Policy : State -> Action`